-$^{^{1}}$ Note that the first element of the input array should in principle always be zero for a sine transform, but if it is not the dst function will simply pretend that it is.
-Similarly the first element of the returned array is always zero, since the k=0 coefficient of a sine transform is always zero.
-So in effect, the sine transform really only takes N-1 real numbers and transforms them into another N-1 real numbers.
-In some implementations of the discrete sine transform, therefore, though not the one in the package dsct used here, the first element of each array is simply omitted, since it's always zero anyway, and the arrays are only N-1 elements long.
+1Note that the first element of the input array should in principle always be zero for a sine transform, but if it is not the dst function will simply pretend that it is.
+Similarly the first element of the returned array is always zero, since the k = 0 coefficient of a sine transform is always zero.
+So in effect, the sine transform really only takes N - 1 real numbers and transforms them into another N - 1 real numbers.